 Take your understanding of Costa Rican culture and the Spanish language to the next level by living with a host family during your volunteer project.
 You will stay in a middle class home located in lovely neighborhoods throughout the city with your own private room in most cases, depending on availability.
 We work with dozens of families in San Jose, all of whom are carefully vetted based on interviews, background checks, family income level, safety of the area where they live, and previous experience hosting international visitors.
 Many of our homestay families have been hosting students and volunteers for more than ten years.
 In addition to building relationships with your family, you will receive breakfast and dinner daily, and laundry service once per week while living in your home stay.
 Many volunteers create lasting relationships with their homestay families, and stay in touch long after the program ends.

 Most homestays have multiple volunteers staying with them at a time.
 You will fill out a registration form upon acceptance where you can indicate all housing preferences.
 Most of our volunteers have their own private room during the program unless you are traveling with a friend or family member and request to stay in the same room.
 In the case of shared rooms, your roommate will be another participant of the same sex around the same age.
 The volunteers on our program range widely in age, but the most common age group is between 18 and 25.
-In the fall and spring, PAA usually has 5-10 volunteers onsite at one time who join with a few dozen volunteers and Spanish language students at our partner language school.
-The summer brings over a dozen PAA interns joining over a hundred other volunteers.
+The summer brings over a dozen PAA volunteers joining over a hundred other Spanish language learners, and volunteers in many different fields.

 A Day in the Life